 On the other hand, if we know a simple reciprocal translocation has occurred as in Figure 7, then even if we have no evidence for the (W,X) adjacency, for accounting purposes an adjacency between W and X may also be recorded in the VCF file.
 These two breakends W and X can still be crossed-referenced as mates.
-The 4 VCF records describing this situation would look exactly as in section 5.4.4, but perhaps with a special quality or filter value for the breakends W and X.
+The 4 VCF records describing this situation would look exactly as below, but perhaps with a special quality or filter value for the breakends W and X.